scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-design/index.md

 When your questions are ready, start designing your digital form following these principles:

-## Inform users about the form's requirements at the start
+## Tell users about the form's requirements at the start

 The form should have introductory content that clearly tells users what information they will need to provide.
 This will help them plan sufficient time to complete the form and let them gather any necessary documents before they begin.
 This content can be at the start of the form, or on the page that links to the form.

 If possible, work with a content designer and include the following information where relevant:

 - a list of documents required to complete the form
-- the average time to complete the form
+- the average time it takes to complete the form
 - whether the form must be completed in one session or if progress can be saved and returned to over multiple sessions
 - how many steps need to be taken to complete the form